microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/BulkOperations/README.md

    - **CreateUpdateMultiple**: Creates and updates a configurable number of records by sending two requests.
    - **ParallelCreateUpdateMultiple**: Creates and updates a configurable number of records by sending requests in parallel.
+   - **UpsertMultiple**: Demonstrates *upserting* a configurable number of records.

    **Note**: The **WebAPIService** project is included so that each of the other projects can depend on the common helper code provided by the service.
 The samples use several classes in the `WebAPIService/Messages` folder.

    In **Solution Explorer**, right-click the project you want to run and choose **Set as Startup Project**.

-1. In either project, edit the `appsettings.json` file to set the following property values:
+1. In any project, edit the `appsettings.json` file to set the following property values:

    |Property|Instructions  |
    |---------|---------|